seriousManual/async/README.md

   First argument has to be of the type 'function', every other argument is optional.
 * trigger() - Execute all queued functions.
 If the flag 'queueTriggered' has been set to false (or not been set), functions that are pushed after the trigger call will be executed immediatly.
 Otherwise the function calls will be queued up again, waiting for the next trigger call.
+* empty - a callback that is called when the last function call has been made

 __Example__